FrankFK/WoopecGraphics/README.md

 * 13.04.2021: Started with class-design for Pens, Forms, ScreenObjects and ScreenAnimations
 * 17.04.2021: Principally working: TurtleThread writes ScreenObjects into channel, WPF-thread reads ScreenObjects from the channel and drwas them animated
 * 20.04.2021: Channel-communication classes: ScreenObjectBroker, ScreenObjectProducer, SreenObjectConsumer and ScreenObjectWriter.
 And the first unit test for this is green.
+* 24.04.2021: First version of animation-handling-basics is working (3 unit-tests are green)